MarcLevrier/jarvice-desktop/nimbix_desktop/README.md

 This is the Nimbix Desktop.
-It provides a XFCE 4 based desktop with default configuration files.
+It provides a XFCE 4 based desktop with default configuration files when using noVNC.
+If Xpra is selected, XFCE 4 is not necessary.

 To get started, simply execute install.sh to install the nimbix_desktop script, XFCE packages, and default XFCE config files.
 The default config provides a